-A few comments are in order regarding equation (14).
-First, as was the case without panel data and because the least-squares estimator is consistent, the approximate bias goes to zero as the sample size goes to infinity.
+A few comments are in order regarding equation (16).
+First, as was the case without panel data-and because the LS estimator is consistent-the approximate bias goes to zero as the sample size goes to infinity.
 Second, the cross-autocovariance of the control variables plays a role in the approximate bias.
-Third, as was the case without panel data, if the IRF of interest is a persistent IRF and the controls are positively autocorrelated, the bias is larger.
-Fourth, even with controls that are independent across entities or over time, the bias does not go to zero as the number of panelists increases, holding T fixed.
+Third, as was the case without panel data, if the IRF of interest is persistent and the controls are positively autocorrelated, the bias is larger.
+Fourth, even with controls that are independent across entities or over time, the bias does not go to zero as the number of panelists increases, holding T fixed-similar to the well-known bias discussed in Nickell (1981).